Gatlinburg, Tennessee: National park

 Extensive logging in the early 1900s led to increased calls by conservationists for federal action, and in 1911, Congress passed the Weeks Act to allow for the purchase of land for national forests.
 Authors such as Horace Kephart and Knoxville-area businesses began advocating for the creation of a national park in the Smokies that would be similar to Yellowstone or Yosemite in the Western United States.
 With the purchase of 76,000 acre in the Little River Lumber Company tract in 1926, the movement quickly became a reality.

 Andrew Huff spearheaded the movement in the Gatlinburg area, and he opened the first hotel in Gatlinburg – the Mountain View Hotel – in 1916.
 His son, Jack, established LeConte Lodge atop Mount Le Conte in 1926.
-In spite of resistance from lumberers at Elkmont and difficulties with the Tennessee legislature, Great Smoky Mountains National Park opened in 1934.
+Despite resistance from lumberers at Elkmont and difficulties with the Tennessee legislature, Great Smoky Mountains National Park opened in 1934.

 The park radically changed Gatlinburg.
 When the Pi Beta Phis arrived in 1912, Gatlinburg was a small hamlet with six houses, a blacksmith shop, a general store, a Baptist church, and a greater community of 600 individuals, most of whom lived in log cabins.
 In 1934, the first year the park was open, an estimated 40,000 visitors passed through the city.
 Within a year, this number had increased over twelvefold to 500,000.
 From 1940 to 1950, the cost per acre of land in Gatlinburg increased from $50 to $8,000.

 While the park's arrival benefited Gatlinburg and made many of the town's residents wealthy, the tourism explosion led to problems with air quality and urban sprawl.
 Even in modern times, the town's infrastructure is often pushed to the limit on peak vacation days and must consistently adapt to accommodate the growing number of tourists.